• Inheritance law

 Read more

 • The term ‘legally competent’ indicates whether someone is capable of making certain decisions for themselves and in fact refers to the right to self-determination that someone has.
 In several places in Dutch law, the counterpart of this term, ’legally incompetent’ occurs.
 Legal test for legal capacity when drawing up or amending a will The question whether someone is legally competent or incapable is often used in relation to medical decisions.
 But the term also plays an important role with regard to legal decisions.
+For example, when drafting or amending a will, the notary must test whether the person sitting in front of him/her is capable of overseeing choices regarding the content of the will he/she wants.

 Read more

 • Despite the fact that in civil law it is common for the party who loses the case to be ordered to pay the litigation costs, this is a rarity in family law.
 In this blog I will discuss the situations when an order to pay legal costs in family law is possible.
 Main rule: compensation of legal costs According to Dutch law (article 237 Code of Procedure) in civil law, the party found to be in the wrong by judgment is ordered to pay the costs.
+The judge may also award costs in whole or in part between spouses, registered partners or other life companions, blood relatives in the direct line, brothers and sisters or relatives by marriage in the same degree, as well as if the parties have been found to be in the wrong on some points.

 Read more

 • When you and your ex-partner separate, the costs of care and upbringing of your children will have to be divided between the two of you.
 There is a distinction to be made between accommodation/daily expenses and cross-stay expenses for your children.
 In this blog, I will briefly list these expenses and indicate, using a recent ruling, what has been added to them in 2020.
 Accommodation/daily expenses Accommodation/daily expenses are the costs incurred by the parent during the time the child is staying with him or her.
+These expenses are incurred by both parents during the time they spend with their children.

 Read more

-• After a divorce, one or both parents may have a strong desire to move with the children.
+• After a divorce, one or both parents may have a strong desire to relocate with the children.
 This could be because of a new job, new partner or other reason.
 However, this is not something that can be done overnight.
 In this blog I explain what is legally possible to prevent a planned relocation without the consent of the other parent or to turn back a relocation that has already taken place.

 Read more

 • In this blog I explain in what situation you can claim a part of the inheritance that your partner receives, based on Dutch law.
 This depends both on what the testator included in his/her will and what you agreed with your partner.
 What is in the testator’s will?
 The first step is to determine whether the will of the person who died, the testator, contains a provision on how the estate should be handled in the event that one of the heirs has a partner.
+In a will, a so-called exclusion clause can be included which stipulates that the assets to be inherited or certain goods, may not benefit a partner.
+Exclusion clauses come in different varieties, but in principle, if there is such a clause in the will, you as a partner cannot claim a part of the inheritance.
+For a conclusive answer to this question, it is always wise to present your specific case to a lawyer.

 Read more

 • Suppose you are married in a general or limited community of property based on Dutch law and you intend to draw up a prenuptial agreement.
 Is that possible and if so, what are the consequences?
 In this blog I would like to answer these questions.
 General vs. limited community of property Since 1 January 2018 Dutch matrimonial property law has changed.
 If you got married after this date and did not draw up a prenuptial agreement, you will be married in a limited community of property.
+If you got married before 1 January 2018 then the general community of property applies.

 Read more

 • A lot of people wonder whether a child can be ‘disinherited’ by his parent(s) as a result of which a child receives nothing from the estate of his/her parent(s).
 The answer is (in principle): yes, it is possible to be disinherited.
 But no, this does not have to mean that you will not receive anything from the estate of your parent(s) since the legislator has determined that children are entitled to a portion of the estate of their parent.
+This right is called ’the statutory portion’ or ’legitime’.
+The person who claims his/her statutory portion is also called a ’legitimizer’.
+Only children (descendants) who are named as heirs by the law can claim their statutory portion.
+This means that children who have been disinherited can still claim their statutory portion.
+It is also possible that the grandchildren of a disinherited child can claim the statutory portion of their (disinherited) father or mother.

 Read more